In the spirit of productivity, let’s cut to the chase. The best way to measure personal productivity is this:

 But you can use it to hire and motivate employees better.

-Take a page from our strategies to change people’s minds (Belief Remodeling) and to get your way without nagging (WART Technique):
+Take a page from the strategies for changing people’s minds (Belief Remodeling) and for getting your way without nagging (WART Technique):

 If you can help get what they want by getting what you want, you’ll both win.